 JANUARY 23, 1929 -

-"I don't know how I will find the strength to write ferociously again, and it may be months or years, but whenever I am ready to hammer the keys I will strike off into a strange and new direction." and so it seems i am there, years and years and years ago.
+A few years ago when i decided to stop my Packers writings I remember thinking: "I don't know how I will find the strength to write ferociously again, and it may be months or years, but whenever I am ready to hammer the keys I will strike off into a strange and new direction."
+And so it seems I am there, years and years and years ago.

-there is no super-bowl this year, the nfl season is over and a new one begins. there is no draft. the nfl includes ten teams. have you ever heard of the frankford yellow-jackets? or the dayton triangles? they're all god-damned scoundrels! rascals. ruffians. so are the defending champions, the providence steam-rollers. we finished in fourth place in 1928, but i have faith in coach lambeau, and '29 feels like a winner, dear readers. if you can read this, that is. and if you can, i hope you'll join me. go packers, until next time then, FG
+There is no Super-Bowl this year, the NFL season is over and a new one begins.
+There is no draft, the NFL includes ten teams.
+Have you ever heard of the Frankford Yellow-Jackets?
+Or the Dayton Triangles?
+They're all god-damned scoundrels!
+Rascals.
+So are the defending champions, the Providence Steam-Rollers.
+We finished in fourth place in 1928, but I have faith in Coach Lambeau, and '29 feels like a winner, dear readers.
+If you can read this, that is.
+And if you can, I hope you'll join me.
+Go packers!
+Until next time then, FG

 Posted by am at 5:12 PM